TheDamArmada/TDAnimEngine/README.markdown

 So, when you play the animation "walk" and the playhead gets to frame 1 and 22, your character will move the right by 100px.
 It will move 20px when the playhead hits the frame number 10.

 Take a look at the example.
-It includes the Maya files, the required pngs and the XCode project.
+It includes the Maya files, the TBXML library, the required pngs and the XCode project.

 We will add more tutorials as we can.